outcaste-io/outserv/billing/README.md

 The pricing is set based on cpu-hours used across the entire Outserv cluster.
-Similar to kilowatt-hour, one cpu-hour is equal to one CPU usage sustained for one hour. **The current pricing is set to 3¢ US (3 pennies) per cpu-hour.**
+Similar to kilowatt-hour, one cpu-hour is equal to one CPU usage sustained for one hour. **The current pricing is set to 7¢ US (7 pennies) per cpu-hour.**
-Every server would use a minimum of 1 cpu-hour every hour.
+Every server would use a minimum of 2 cpu-hours every hour.

 ## Usage Tracking